urbit/developers.urbit.org/content/reference/azimuth/l2/roller-tutorial.md

 First you'll need to make the urbit running `%roller` accessible to the web.
 This is outside the scope of the tutorial, but we suggest using a tool like `caddy` or `nginx`.
-You'll want to set up a URL such as `https://myroller.sampel-pal.net/v1/roller` and use the port you'd ordinarily use to access Landscape, probably `80` or `8080`.
+You'll want to set up a URL such as `https://myroller.sampel-pal.net` and use the port you'd ordinarily use to access Landscape, probably `80` or `8080`.
 To be clear, this is the same process you'd use if you set up a custom URL to access your urbit hosted in the cloud.
+The associated roller URL will then be `https://myroller.sampel-pal.net/v1/roller`.

 To point Bridge at your roller we [launch Bridge](https://github.com/urbit/bridge/blob/master/DEVELOPMENT.md) with a